caspark/shasum-windows/README.md

 ## Known issues

 * Files whose paths are longer than 260 characters will fail to be read unless you [have enabled long paths support in Windows](https://www.howtogeek.com/266621/how-to-make-windows-10-accept-file-paths-over-260-characters/) (e.g. via the `Enable Win32 long paths` group policy setting).
-If long paths support is enabled then shasum-windows will opt into supporting long paths via its application manifest (see `build.rs`) this won't be an issue.
-See also https://github.com/rust-lang/rfcs/pull/2188 for native long path support in Rust.
+  * If long paths support is enabled then shasum-windows will opt into supporting long paths via its application manifest (see `build.rs`) and this won't be a problem.
+  * See also https://github.com/rust-lang/rfcs/pull/2188 for native long path support in Rust.

 ## See also